Moments are fleeting. Life is about the people you meet and the things you create together.

 I am delighted to have received a Fellowship from the British Institute of Professional Photographers in Fine Art Photography.
 This was for a personal project on Victoria Baths in Manchester, which have been closed to the public for over 20 years yet they speak of the Edwardian era and a well used, much loved building.
 The images are for sale and I have produced a book, part of the sales proceeds go to the Trust which seeks to preserve and restore the baths.
 You can see some of the images in the fine art portfolio section.

-My love of photography was fuelled when I went travelling with my husband 15 years ago – taking my first ‘proper’ camera with me, I obsessed with understanding how it worked and practiced my craft in the amazing surroundings we found ourselves in.
+My love of photography was fuelled when I went travelling last century (!), taking my first ‘proper’ camera with me, I obsessed with understanding how it worked and practiced my craft in the amazing surroundings we found ourselves in.
 Even now, when I see the framed prints on the

 walls in our home I am transported back to the moment I pressed the shutter.
 From the delicate tones of the Nepalese mountains at dawn, to the brilliant colours of the American National Parks and the characterful people we met along the way…And I still delight in the magic of photography.

-The other things in life I love are having fun with my husband and two boys, walking with our dog Monte, and biscuits with my afternoon tea!
+The other things in life I love are having fun with my two boys, walking with our dog Monte and biscuits with my afternoon tea!

 And I have to conclude with a huge thank you to my eldest son who took these images of me at our home in Surrey – I love them!